 Put the earpiece back in its original place (under the flex cable and between the FaceTime camera and sensors).
 Then put the cover back on and screw it up with Philips screwdriver.

 14) Attach a frame sticker

-To make sure that the new frame sticker will really stick, remove all residue of the glue and dirt, and remove the first backing film.
-Position it carefully on one side and press it on gently.
+To ensure that the new edge sticker will truly stick, eliminate all buildup of the glue and dirt, and eliminate the principal backing film.
+Position it cautiously on one side and press it on tenderly.
 Then remove the second piece of film.

 15) Connect Display

 Hold the display upright on the frame and connect the FaceTime contact to the logic board.
 Then set the display on the side of the frame, and put the FaceTime contact's cover back and screw it back. with the two Philips screws.

 Connect the two connectors from the home button and display to the logic board.

 Connect the battery by connecting the battery contact.
 Put the cover back and secure it with the four Y-type screws.

 16) Attach the display

 Put the display on the side of the frame and lower it onto the iPhone.
 Then press the entire display into the frame.